Clay-foundation/model/docs/clay-v0/specification-v0.md

 Model weights are available on HuggingFace [here](https://huggingface.co/made-with-clay/Clay/).

-We also generated embeddings for all trainning data, which can be found on Source Cooperative [here](https://source.coop/).
+We also generated embeddings for all training data, which can be found on Source Cooperative [here](https://source.coop/).

 ## Model Architecture